Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/__QUICK_START_GUIDE.md

 There are also a whole lot of "other" files that you can ignore, while you get started.
 If you need them, we will introduce you to them as we go.
 ---
 # Quick-Start Workflows:
-These are the key steps we recommend you follow, in the best order:
+These are the key steps we recommend you follow, in this order:

 ## 1. Decide whether you want to customize this firmware
 No need to suffer the endless pain & confusion that is the life of a professional Software Developer (":wink:") if you don't need to know anything about compiling!
 You may have much simpler alternatives.